Retirement is a life-changing event.

 Not to mention a whopping 1 in 4 older adults report anxiety or depression amid the pandemic – yikes.

-There’s hope – a retreat can offer a getaway from everyday life and the opportunity to reset and rethink your goals.
+There’s hope for happiness in retirement – a retreat can offer a getaway from everyday life and the opportunity to reset and rethink your goals.
 You can attend a wellness or yoga retreat to focus on improving your health.
 Or even just a goal-setting retreat to discover your values and set new goals overall.

 Retreats are all about relaxing, reflecting on the past, and then creating a safe space for you to explore how you want life to look next.

 You may not know it, but your family history can be a rich treasure trove of information.
 Genealogy is the perfect hobby for retirees because it can be enjoyed out of the comfort of your own home.
 All you need is an internet connection, detective skills, and a bit of patience.

 No matter where your family came from, there are many ways to explore their history.
 You can search for old photographs, birth certificates, and letters, explore online databases like FamilySearch and Ancestry, or even talk to relatives.

 All these things can give insight into who we are — they’re pieces of our puzzle as individuals.

 Why not start exploring your family history?
 You might be surprised by what you learn – and it might be worth passing on to the next generations.